When executing an experiment in Pathmind, you will notice four lines moving in parallel.

 - Periodically, each trial will look at the other trials' results and automatically inherit hyperparameters that work well, throwing away hyperparameters that do not.
 This means that hyperparameters are changed on the fly (i.e. midway through training).

-Once training concludes, you will be presented with the best possible policy for your reward function.
+Once training concludes, you will be presented with the best possible policy given your reward function.